Eastern Arabic numerals: Contemporary use

 Eastern Arabic numerals are in predominant use over Western Arabic numerals in many countries to the east of the Arab world, notably Iran and Afghanistan.

 In Arabic-speaking Asia, as well as Egypt and Sudan, both types of numerals are in use (and are often employed alongside each other), though Western Arabic numerals are increasingly used, including in Saudi Arabia.
 The United Arab Emirates uses both Eastern and Western Arabic numerals.

 In Pakistan, Western Arabic numerals are more extensively used digitally.
 Eastern numerals continue to see use in Urdu publications and newspapers, as well as signboards.

-In the Maghreb, only Western Arabic numerals are now commonly used.
+In the Maghreb, only Western Arabic numerals are commonly used.
 In medieval times, these areas used a slightly different set (from which, via Italy, Western Arabic numerals derive).

 The Thaana writing system used for the Maldivian language adopted its first nine letters (haa, shaviyani, noonu, raa, baa, lhaviyani, kaafu, alifu, and vaavu) from Perso-Arabic digits.
-The next nine letters are from the local Dhives Akuru digits (old system with the letter dnaviyani between gaafu and seenu).
-The next few letters are derived from secondary modifications to some of the previous letters.